 The technical and project personnel are leading experts, having lead exploration and development projects in Nevada’s Clayton Valley and throughout South America.

-LiTHIUM X has two strategically located assets:
+LiTHIUM X has three strategically located assets:

 Management continues to actively pursue strategies to enhance its project portfolio.

 The energy storage revolution is generating high demand for lithium, with some analysts forecasting order-of-magnitude demand increases.

 Battery giants are scaling up lithium-ion production with mega factories and actively acquiring raw materials through long-term offtake agreements.